nLab judgmental equality

 Strict judgmental equality

-In addition to the variable conversion rule, there are reflexivity, symmetry, and transitivity rules making strict judgmental equality for both terms and types an equivalence relation:
+In addition to the variable conversion rule, there are reflexivity, symmetry, and transitivity rules making strict judgmental equality for types an equivalence relation:

 • Reflexivity of judgmental equality